conersteen19/saturn/4102_notes.md

 This can be optimized by storing the value of the joined arrays to whichever tree is smaller to keep size small.
 You can also path compress by changing values whenever a new node is found higher up to jump some subnodes.

 Union by rank yields Θ(m a(n)) which grows very slow.

+### Example: DFS

+Depth-first search works by going as deep in a tree as you can until you reach a dead end then backing up and making another choice.

+DFS traverses a subset of E (the set of edges) and each node has a distance from the start.
+All nodes can be 3 states.
+Undiscovered nodes haven't been touched yet, finished are nodes you've backed up, and discovered nodes have been visited but will be revisited.

+A common strategy is to use a stack.
+Start at node s by pushing it to the stack and mark as visited.
+While S is not empty, pop node and process by marking neighbors as visited and then pushing neighbor onto stack.
+Repeating yields your DFS tree.
+Note this is the same strategy as BFS but uses a stack instead of a queue.
+We can also do this recursively which looks cleaner but functions the same.
+You can also visit all vertices by calling the recursive function on every node in the graph.

+DFS is great for finding cycles in the graph when directed.
+We call edges that go from the current node to the root/ancestor a **back edge** and going from a root to a grandchild or leaf is called a **descendent edge**.
+Finally, edges between leafs or other non-root nodes are called **cross edge**.
+Going back to a gray node shows that you have a back edge.
+This breaks in undirected graphs.

+DFS runs in Θ(V+E) which is pretty good.
+Space complexity is Θ(V)